8coolguy/distributed-backpropagation/README.md

 3. Run "./main <file_name>" to train a neural network on the sample dataset or a given input file.

+4. Run "./experiment large_test.txt <num_layers> <num_nodes_per_layer> to train a neural network on the sample dataset or a given input file.

 The Makefile also compiles test programs which can be run "./test", "./test2", and "./testnn" to test the layer program and neural network program.

 The input file structure starts with the number of inputs and outputs and then the data points, ex:
 ```